 William and Betty De Young Memorial Scholarship.
 A scholarship in memory of Mr. and Mrs. De Young has been established by their grandchildren.
 The purpose of the scholarship is to encourage engineering students to be Christian, liberally-educated engineers.
-Four or more scholarships will be awarded each year in the amount of \$750 or more depending on the amount of money available each year.
+Four or more scholarships will be awarded each year depending on the amount of money available.
 Candidates for the scholarship must be prospective seniors majoring in engineering and must have a cumulative grade point average of 2.5 or higher.
 Other factors that will be considered include the student's character, motivation, ability to solve practical problems, potential for leadership, potential to contribute to the profession, and maximization of academic potential during the first two and one-half years of college performance.

-Greiner, Inc. Architectural/Engineering Scholarship.
-Greiner, Inc. has established a scholarship of \$1,000 per year to encourage ethnic minorities to pursue architecture or engineering as a career.
-The candidate must be a full-time student entering the sophomore, junior, or senior year in a B.S.E. program in Engineering or an A.B. program in Architecture (not yet established at Calvin).
+URS Greiner, Inc. Architectural/Engineering Scholarship.
+URS Greiner, Inc. has established two scholarships to encourage ethnic minorities to pursue architecture or engineering as a career.
+The candidate must be a full-time student in a B.S.E. program in Engineering or an A.B. program in Architecture (not yet established at Calvin).
 A cumulative grade point average of 2.5 or higher and full-time student status are expected.
-Recipients must have completed a full year at Calvin prior to receiving the scholarship and should be U.S. citizens or permanent residents of the United States.
+Recipients must be U.S. citizens or permanent residents of the United States.
+If there are no ethnic minority candidates available, scholarships are awarded based on need.